To return to: Home Page or About the Author

 1 Heavens of Health in a Zulu City, J. Kiernan (Lewiston, Edwin Mellen, 1990), pp. 277 About

-4 The Hymns of the amaNazartha, edited by Adreas Hauser (Lewiston, Edwin Mellen Press, in preparation) About
+4 The Hymns of the amaNazartha, with Adreas Hauser (Lewiston, Edwin Mellen Press, in preparation) About

 Books in Progress

-2 Christians, the new-anti-Semitism, and Holocaust Denial, Downers Grove, Inter-Varsity Press
+1 Christians, Germans and Holocaust Denial (Downers Grove, Inter-Varsity Press

 Short Monographs